0catalin/temePOO/README.md

 The Builder Pattern simplifies the creation of objects with optional or varying fields.
 It was particularly useful for handling `SpendingUserInfo` objects, which may not always require all fields to be initialized for every operation.

 #### **Location**:
-- Implemented in the `SpendingUserInfoBuilder` class to construct instances of `SpendingUserInfo`.
+- Implemented in the `SpendingUserInfo` class as a static class to construct instances of `SpendingUserInfo`.

 ---